amnshrestha/openFace-mac-installation-wiki/Action-Units.md

 ### Image sequences and videos

-If you want to extract facial action
+If you want to extract facial action units from image sequence or a video you should use `FeatureExtraction` project and executable for this.
+This will provide AU presence and intensity predictions for each frame in a video.

 ### Static vs dynamic